ansilove/QLAnsilove/README.markdown

+## QLansilove is being moved to archive/read-only.
+Apple has deprecated quicklook generators in Big Sur in favor of including previews in app extensions.
+I will look to see if it would be possible to include this functionality in Ascension which is a more appropriate and Apple-like place for this functionality to land. -AK

 # QLAnsilove

 macOS QuickLook plugin for text-mode art supported by the ansilove library.
 All file formats supported by ansilove are supported by the plugin.